brndnmtthws/brndn-io/content/posts/the-value-of-tools/index.md

 ## The Evolution of Tools in the Digital Age

-The most impactful technology companies of the current era got to where they are by creating tools that provided unprecedented leverage:
+A lot of big technology companies got big by building tools people kept reaching for:

 * **Communication tools**: The early internet pioneers created _email_, a way to send electronic mail to anyone anywhere on the globe, which later evolved into _instant messaging_, arguably one of the most valuable inventions that came out of the internet.
 What once required physical delivery systems, days of transit, and significant cost became instant and nearly free.

 * **Information navigation tools**: Browsers were developed as a way to visualize and navigate content on the internet through a web of links between documents.
 The web browser is a tool that unlocked an incredible amount of new technologies by creating a standardized way to access and interact with distributed information.

 * **Search tools**: Google made a search index that used a reputation-based algorithm called "PageRank" (a pun on how one cofounder was named _Page_) to build a search engine that was remarkably useful at the time.
-This tool condensed the entire web into an accessible, searchable format, providing unprecedented access to information.
+Suddenly you could find some weird page on the open web in seconds instead of stumbling around for it.

 * **Social tools**: Facebook created a simple tool for connecting with friends and family, exchanging messages, sharing photos, arguing about moral panics, political opinions, and spamming your conspiracy theories.
 While I'm being somewhat facetious, these platforms are remarkably powerful tools for human connection and information sharing.